Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Phantom now additionally reduces detection range in concealment by 50%.
 [*] Shadowstrike now actually applies its bonus while concealed instead of against enemies that can't see the Ranger.
 The bonus is now also provided for the entire turn the concealment was broken, and is now applied to melee attacks in a transparent manner.
 [*] Conceal - updated description to mention it can't be used while flanked.
-[*] Implacable - updated description to no longer say you can't attack after gaining the bonus Move.
-[*] Untouchable - updated description to no longer say you have to get a kill on your turn.
-Added a flyover and a buff chevron when the Untouchable bonus is gained.
+[*] Untouchable - added a flyover and a buff chevron when the Untouchable bonus is gained.
 [*] Rapid Fire - now has a 4 turn cooldown (down from 5).
 Cooldown is now mentioned in the extended description.
 [*] Deep Cover - now makes Hunker Down grant +2 Armor, if Hunker Down is used manually.
 [/list]

 [h1]SHARPSHOOTER[/h1]

 Sharpshooters are functionally fine in vanilla for the most part, but their perk progression is awful.
 With my rework, key perks are given earlier, and there's a clear gameplay loop of proccing Death From Above, and then using that action point on Hunker Down to boost your accuracy with Aim.
 Both Aim and Death From Above now have proper interactions with pistol abilities, which should make the Sniper spec a bit more versatile.
 I also put Fan Fire earlier in the tree and on the same rank as Deadeye, as both are high damage single target abilities, and Faceoff and Serial are also on the same rank now, which makes way more sense to me than the vanilla layout.

 [list]
 [*] Ability tree rearranged.
 [*] Squadsight - removed hidden crit chance penalty.
-[*] Fire Pistol - removed extended description, as it was pointless and confusing.
 [*] Return Fire - now preemptive and ignores cover defense bonus.
 [*] Deadeye - aim penalty is now flat -20 Aim and damage boost now applies to the total attack's damage.
 [*] Death From Above - now triggers once per turn and works with pistols.
+No more free Serial with Darklance.
 [*] Aim - aim bonus now applies to all attacks made this turn.
 [*] Serial - added -20 Crit penalty after each kill (vanilla description mentions a crit chance penalty, but it's not implemented in vanilla)
 [*] Fan Fire - now ends turn.